lara-martin/NLP-class/lectures.md

 <div class="alert alert-info">
 The lecture schedule will be updated as the term progresses.
-You can find more details under the <a href="/modules.html">Modules</a> tab.
 </div>

 <table class="table table-striped">